oktadev/okta-blog/_source/_posts/2021-10-29-things-to-keep-in-mind-about-auth.md

 <table>
 <tr>
     <td>{% img blog/things-to-keep-in-mind-about-auth/grants/authorization-code.jpg alt:"Authorization Code" width:"150" %}</td>
     <td markdown="span">**Authorization Code** is a grant type used by web apps where the source code is private, such as a server-side web app.
-An authorization code and a client secret are required to get an access token.</td>
+An authorization code and a client secret are required to get an access token.
+You can make the authorization code grant type even more secure for server-side web apps by using PKCE as well!
+More on that below.</td>
 </tr>
 <tr>
     <td>{% img blog/things-to-keep-in-mind-about-auth/grants/client-credentials.jpg alt:"Client Credentials" width:"150" %}</td>